Russia Is Already Trying to Undermine the 2018 Elections

-The nation’s top spies told Congress Tuesday that Russia has taken step to influence the 2018 U.S. midterm elections, using propaganda, social media, false personas, other means of influence to try to exacerbate social and political fissures in the United States.
+The nation’s top spies told Congress Tuesday that Russia has taken steps to influence the 2018 U.S. midterm elections, using propaganda, social media, false personas, other means of influence to try to exacerbate social and political fissures in the United States.

 Director of National Intelligence Dan Coats said Russia has determined that cyber operations to disrupt the 2016 presidential campaign was “a success,” and this year’s midterms is the next likely target.
 With voting in some parts of the country beginning in March, the intelligence community is educating state and local governments for the attacks, he said.